This review was corrected June 11, 2003.

-First seen on Broadway in 1931, Benn Levy’s sex comedy “Springtime for Henry” provided welcome light relief from the Depression.
-Now it’s been revived by Boston’s resident Huntington with the avowed hope that it will relieve our current depression.
-It is indeed light, even frivolous.
+First seen on Broadway in December 1931, English playwright Benn Levy’s sex comedy “Springtime for Henry” provided welcome light relief from the Depression and was revived on Broadway in 1933 and again in 1951.
+Now it’s been revived by Boston’s resident Huntington with the avowed hope that it will relieve our current depression, with or without a capital D. It is indeed light, even frivolous.
 But it’s also fun and, at its best, as when the quips are flying, it brings to mind Coward and Wilde.

 “Springtime for Henry” is best known as a long-running vehicle for farceur Edward Everett Horton, who first played its title role in California in 1932 and continued to play it across the country for more than 25 years, including in the ’51 Broadway revival.
 Henry Dewlip may have been created on Broadway by Leslie Banks, but to hundreds of thousands of American theatergoers of a certain age, Henry is Horton.

 The Huntington’s Henry is Christopher Fitzgerald.
 He and co-star Jeremy Shamos (who plays dim best friend Mr. Jelliwell) are fresh from director Nicholas Martin’s altogether more serious production of “Observe the Sons of Ulster Marching Towards the Somme.”
 Both have the right overgrown schoolboy quality the play calls for, and they deliver performances full of brio, gusto, speed and physical agility.

 To Fitzgerald’s credit, he doesn’t allow Shamos to steal the play.
 In the Nigel Bruce role of a man whose wife has been having an affair with Henry for some time, and who is most upset when Henry halts it, Shamos is a dizzy delight.